Chamonix has beautiful walks in winter – whether you ski or not, it’s wonderful to stretch your legs and stroll through the stunning landscape.

 Marked and groomed walking trails criss-cross the valley floor.
 Many are clearly signed as they weave around the cross-country ski trails.

 Turn left out of the chalet, walk 50metres down the lane and then join the trails.
-Follow the river upstream towards Les Bois, or cross the river bridge and bear right past the Arveyron hotel and under the tunnel to walk into Chamonix.

 At the end of the wide flat space “Desert Blanc”, bear left to join the snowshoe track around Les Bois.
 Keep on the more level pedestrian track, rather than heading uphill on the snowshoe route.